saibaba/viewer/naive/README.md

 This example shows creating your own oo system using GType mechanism from GObject system.
 Nothing else from GObject is used.

-This is basically demoing for OO using just GType and create fundamental type than using GObject".
+This is basically demoing for OO using just GType and create fundamental type than using GObject.

 Two ways to comile and run